Rinshi2002/Bostrix/README.md

 This project is basic C++ program designed for beginners.
 It includes four source file that print output in console.
-To run the program, you will need a C++ compiler such as g++ (for Linux/macOS) or MinGW(for windows).Simply compile the code using command
+To run the program, you will need a C++ compiler such as g++ (for Linux/macOS) or MinGW(for windows).Simply compile the code using command <pre> g++ main.cpp</pre> and then run on resulting executable.